CharlieStrachan/GUI-Habit-Tracker/README.md

 # GUI-Habit-Tracker
-A simple GUI habit tracker made in python with the QT library
+A simple GUI habit tracker made with Python and PySide6